choskin1/UniShare/README.md

 - All your interactions, including file uploads and video sessions, are encrypted and secure.
 - Ensure you log out after each session, especially when accessing from public devices.

-Remember, UniShare is all about collaboration.
-Engage, share, and make the most of this platform!

-## Application Design & Architecture

-### Architecture Components:

-1. **Web Server (EC2)**:
-   - Hosts the main application and serves user requests.
-   - Interacts with the RDS database for data retrieval and storage.
-   - Communicates with the S3 bucket for file storage and retrieval.

-2. **Database (RDS)**:
-   - Stores user data, study group details, and other essential information.
-   - Ensures data consistency and integrity.

-3. **File Storage (S3)**:
-   - Securely stores and serves user-uploaded files like notes and assignments.
-   - Provides high availability and redundancy for stored files.

-### Data Flow:

-1. **User Interaction**:
-   - Users access UniShare via a web browser.
-   - User actions (like creating a study group or uploading a file) send requests to the EC2 web server.

-2. **Server Processing**:
-   - The EC2 instance processes user requests.
-   - For data-related operations, it communicates with the RDS database.
-   - For file operations, it interacts with the S3 bucket.

-3. **Response Generation**:
-   - Once the server processes the request, it generates an appropriate response.
-   - This response is then sent back to the user's browser for rendering.

-### Security:
-- **Access Control**: UniShare implements strict access controls to ensure that only authorized users can access specific resources.

-This architecture ensures that UniShare remains scalable, allowing it to handle a growing number of users while maintaining high performance and security standards.

-## Testing

-### Manual Testing:
-1. **User Interface (UI) Testing**:
+---

+<h2 align="center">🏛 Application Design & Architecture 🏛</h2>

+### 🧱 Architecture Components:

+🖥 **Web Server (EC2)**:
+- 🚀 Hosts the main application and serves user requests.
+- 🗂 Interacts with the RDS database for data retrieval and storage.
+- 📦 Communicates with the S3 bucket for file storage and retrieval.

+🗄 **Database (RDS)**:
+- 💾 Stores user data, study group details, and other essential information.
+- ✅ Ensures data consistency and integrity.

+📂 **File Storage (S3)**:
+- 🔒 Securely stores and serves user-uploaded files like notes and assignments.
+- 🔄 Provides high availability and redundancy for stored files.

+---
+### 🔄 Data Flow:

+🖱 **User Interaction**:
+- 🌐 Users access UniShare via a web browser.
+- 📤 User actions (like creating a study group or uploading a file) send requests to the EC2 web server.

+⚙ **Server Processing**:
+- 🖥 The EC2 instance processes user requests.
+- 🗂 For data-related operations, it communicates with the RDS database.
+- 📦 For file operations, it interacts with the S3 bucket.

+📬 **Response Generation**:
+- 📝 Once the server processes the request, it generates an appropriate response.
+- 🖥 This response is then sent back to the user's browser for rendering.

+### 🔐 Security:

+- 🚫 **Access Control**: UniShare implements strict access controls to ensure that only authorized users can access specific resources.

+---

+<h2 align="center">🧪 Testing 🧪</h2>

+### 🖥 Manual Testing:

+1. 🌐 **User Interface (UI) Testing**:
    - The application's interface was tested across different browsers and devices to ensure a consistent user experience.

-2. **Functional Testing**:
+2. 🛠 **Functional Testing**:
    - Manual tests were conducted to validate the application's features, such as file sharing and video conferencing.
+---

-### Feedback Loop:
+### 🔄 Feedback Loop:
-- User feedback was continuously collected and integrated into the testing process to address real-world issues and improve the overall user experience.
+- 🗣 User feedback was continuously collected and integrated into the testing process to address real-world issues and improve the overall user experience.

+---
 ## 💡 Suggested Improvements

 1. 🔍 **Enhanced Search Functionality**: